commonlims/commonlims/docs/development.md

 ## Setup

 To set up your environment, do the following:
-- Download and install Anaconda from: https://www.anaconda.com/distribution/
+- Download and install Conda from: https://conda.io/en/latest/miniconda.html
 - Download commonlims snpseq plugins from: https://github.com/Molmed/commonlims-snpseq
 - Download and install Camunda from: https://camunda.com/download/